-How to update iOS if you don't have space on your iPhone/iPad
+How to update iOS if you don't have enough space on your iPhone/iPad

-Turning on the Mac and starting up iTunes gave us the message that "A new iPhone software version (10.0) is available for the iPhone "Karen's iPhone".
+- You should see the message that "A new iPhone software version (11.0) is available for the iPhone "YourName's iPhone".
 Would you like to download it and update your iPhone now?"

-Once backed up we clicked on Transfer and Update and the Mac began connecting to the iOS update server.
+- Once backed up click Transfer and Update and wait while the Mac connects to the iOS update server.

-You can follow the whole process in the video at the top of this article.
-It did take a while, but probably only about 40 minutes from beginning to end.
+- You can follow the whole process in the video at the top of this article.
+It can take a while, depending on whether you are updating at the same time as everyone else in the world, but at a less busy time it should only take about 40 minutes from beginning to end.